Urology Care Foundation - What is Male Infertility?

 If I have obstruction causing no sperm in the ejaculate (obstructive azoospermia), when should my partner and I consider sperm retrieval with an assisted reproductive technique (ART) rather than surgery?

 Often, microsurgical correction removes the need for ART.
-However, if that is not successful, sperm can be removed from the testicle or epididymis and injected into your partner’s eggs using ICSI, even after surgery to fix the blockage.
+But, if that is not successful, sperm can be removed from the testicle or epididymis and injected into your partner’s eggs using ICSI, even after surgery to fix the blockage.
 ICSI is used because the number of motile sperm is often small and they don't move well.

 There are many methods for retrieving sperm cells.
 The choice will be up to you and your urologist.
 Sperm retrieval can be done before or at the same time as your partner's egg retrieval and IVF.